nav1s/arknoid/README.md

 ## Overview
-This project is an implementation of the classic Arkanoid (also known as breakout) game in Java.
+This project is an implementation of the classic Arknoid (also known as breakout) game in Java.
 Players control a paddle to bounce balls and break blocks, earning points for each block destroyed.

 ## Getting Started